Phenoxyethanol(in 97,675 products)Banned by Gov or classified as a carcinogen by IARC

 2. Antioxidant - Reduces oxidation to prevent the formation of free radicals which may be harmful to health.

 3. Antiseptic / Disinfectant - Prevents growth of unwanted microorganisms.

-4. Drug / Medicine - Used to treat, alleviate, cure or prevent sickness.
+4. Drug / Medicine - Treats, alleviates, cures, or prevents sickness.
 As officially declared by a governmental drug/medicine regulatory body

 Phenoxyethanol is a colorless liquid with a pleasant odor.
 It is a glycol ether used as a perfume fixative, insect repellent, antiseptic, solvent, preservative, and also as an anesthetic in fish aquaculture.